Joseph-Christopher-Morris/mobile-first-marketing-website/content/pages/about.md

 ---
-title: 'About Us'
+title: 'About Me'
-seoTitle: 'About Our Marketing Agency | Professional Services'
+seoTitle: 'About Me | Digital Marketing & Photography Expert'
-metaDescription:
-  'Learn about our marketing agency specializing in photography, analytics, and advertising campaigns.
-Dedicated to helping businesses grow through strategic marketing.'
+metaDescription: 'Learn about my journey from professional photography to data-driven digital marketing, with expertise in Adobe Experience Cloud and Google Marketing Platform.'
 ---

-# About Our Company
+# About Me

-We are a full-service marketing agency dedicated to helping businesses grow through strategic photography, data analytics, and targeted advertising campaigns.
-With years of experience and a passion for results, we've helped hundreds of clients achieve their marketing goals.

-## Our Mission

-To empower businesses with the tools, insights, and creative services they need to succeed in today's competitive marketplace.
+I’m a digital marketer and photographer helping small businesses grow through smart strategy, creative visuals, and data-led decisions.
+My work has been featured in **Business Insider** and the **Daily Mail**, and I’m certified in **Adobe Experience Cloud** and **Google Marketing Platform**.

-## Our Team
+## My Journey

-Our diverse team of photographers, data analysts, and marketing strategists brings together decades of combined experience across various industries.
+I started with photography — capturing classic cars, auctions, and events — and built a thriving business from scratch.
+Along the way, I discovered the power of **analytics and marketing technology**.
+Now I combine creative storytelling with tools like **Adobe Analytics**, **Meta Ads**, and **Google Ads** to help brands stand out and reach the right audience.

+## What I Do

+- **Photography** — Professional visuals that connect with your audience
+- **Data Analytics** — Turn insights into clear actions and growth
+- **Ad Campaigns** — Strategy and optimisation across Meta & Google Ads

-## Why Choose Us
+## Why Work With Me

-- **Results-Driven**: Every strategy is designed to deliver measurable results
-- **Full-Service**: Complete marketing solutions under one roof
-- **Client-Focused**: Your success is our success
-- **Innovation**: We stay ahead of industry trends and technologies

-## Get in Touch
+- **Creative & Data-Driven** — Eye-catching content backed by analytics
+- **Results-Focused** — Measurable improvements and ROI
+- **Client-Centered** — Collaborative and tailored to your goals

+---

-Ready to take your marketing to the next level?
-[Contact us today](/contact) to discuss your needs.
+💬 Ready to take your marketing further?
+[Contact me](/contact) to discuss your project.